Inside the Farmhouse

 Downstairs

-Kitchen Well equipped with a Kenwood, 5 hob gas cooker with 2 ovens, a modern Belling 4 ceramic hob electric cooker with oven and grill, large fridge, 2 x dishwashers, microwave and capacious cupboards, working surface and drawers.
-Room too for recycling.
-(For freezer see Boot Room).
+Kitchen Well equipped with a Kenwood 5 hob gas cooker with 2 ovens, a modern Belling electric cooker with 4 ceramic hobs, with oven and grill.
+Larder fridge (also see buttery), 2 dishwashers, microwave and capacious cupboards, working surfaces and drawers.
 There is a slow cooker, a Dualit 6 slice toaster.
-Great views of garden, and of woodpeckers and friends at the hanging feeder.
+Great views of garden and mountains.

-Cegin Fawr (aka Dining Room) The old oak refectory table seats 12, or with extension, 16.
-If the side table is used as well, 25 can be seated (ask!).
-Charming Welsh dresser contains the cutlery and some crocks, while the white painted version next to it cunningly houses the hi-fi equipment.
-Bring your own iPod or browse our CDs.
-A log stove is on hand to provide extra atmosphere and should you wish for a cabaret or other dramatic production while you eat, the minstrel’s gallery above you offers the ideal stage.
+Cegin Fawr (aka Dining Room) The old oak refectory table seats 16.
+Charming Welsh dresser contains the cutlery and crockery.
+On the side table you will find the Alexa Dot A log stove is on hand to provide extra atmosphere and should you wish for a cabaret or other dramatic production while you eat, the minstrel’s gallery above you offers the ideal stage.

-Parlwr (aka Lounge) Five very comfortable armchairs and an Esse Dragon woodburning stove .
-In the drawers of the 17th century oak chest you’ll find Scrabble, packs of cards, chess, and dominoes, plus the dictionary and many other books of course.
-If you need the lounge extra snug, don’t forget you can create walls with the curtains.
+Lounge – comfortable seating and a woodburning stove is provided, and In the drawers of the 17th century oak chest you’ll find Scrabble, packs of cards, chess, and dominoes, plus the dictionary and many other books in the bookcase..
+If you need the lounge extra snug, drawing the big curtains will do the trick.

-Garden Room (aka Breakfast Room) This has stunning views down the valley, and is good for relaxing over coffee, watching the buzzards as they quarter the valley, or for children to do drawing activities.
+Garden Room (aka Breakfast Room) This has stunning views down the valley, and is good for relaxing over coffee, watching the buzzards and kites as they quarter the valley, or for children to do drawing activities.
+This entrance from the car park also provides accommodation for boots and jackets etc.

 Outside